rdhillon1016/java-playground/spring/README.md

 On the other hand, with a library, you control the flow.

-## Spring Boot

-Spring Boot is a project part of the Spring ecosystem that introduces the concept of “convention over configuration.”
-The main idea of this concept is that instead of setting up all the configurations of a framework yourself, Spring Boot offers you a default configuration that you can customize as needed.

 # Spring Context

 Object instances managed by the "Spring context" are called **beans**.